mnemnion/loon/notes/clu/Rationale.md

 "Welcome to Georgian!
 The extensible, programmable language that anyone can speak!"

 Blessedly, this sentence is in English.
 To dismiss it, type `C-x-C-c`. **Yes I had to look it up why are you looking at me like that now I have to reboot emacs excuse me**

+Emacs lisp is the best documented language in existence.
+It is ancient, crufty and weird, but `emacs`, the emacs lisp repl, has decades of relentless optimization surrounding the tail-swallowing problem of teaching the user to program it in itself.

+Emacs is eloquent.
+It has won its place in history.
+We must retire it, because it is an editor, and editors, as I hope to demonstrate, are wrong.
+That is, the (textual) editor, distinct from the shell, distinct from the language, is harmful, an extrusion, bolt-on or aggregate.
+It should be a use case, just that: a simple, central use case, the editing of texts which themselves comprise programming languages, and the interaction therewith.